 Although H5N1 has not been identified in North America, there have been outbreaks of low pathogenic strains of avian influenza in North America, including in the U.S. in 2002 and 2004 and in Mexico for the past several years, including this year, that have impacted our operations.
 Further, these low pathogenic outbreaks have not generated the same level of concern, or received the same level of publicity or been accompanied by the same reduction in demand for poultry products in certain countries as that associated with the highly pathogenic H5N1 strain.
-Accordingly, even if the H5N1 strain does not spread to North America, there can be no assurance that it will not materially adversely affect demand for North American produced poultry internationally and/or domestically, and, if it were to spread to North America, there can be no assurance that it would not significantly affect our ability to conduct our operations and/or demand for our products, in each case in a manner having a material adverse effect on our business, reputation and/or prospects.
+Accordingly, even if the H5N1 strain does not spread to North America, there can be no assurance that it will not materially adversely affect demand for North America, there can be no assurance that it would not significantly affect our ability to conduct our operations and/or demand for our products, in each case in a manner having a material adverse effect on our business, reputation and/or prospects.